Java Academy Logo

 How Primitive Variables Are Stored

-Primitive data types store the actual value directly in the stack memory.
+Primitive types store the actual value directly in the stack memory.

 Example: